neurlips2026benchmark/SBC/ReadMe.md

 ---
 #### A1 — Install the Shopping Environment

-Install and launch the OneStopShop e-commerce environment from VisualWebArena:
+Install and launch the OneStopShop e-commerce environment from WebArena.
+It is displayed as OneStopMarket within the shopping website.

 ```
 https://github.com/web-arena-x/webarena